 Madison Prep plans to stay in its initial facility for a minimum of three years.
 In year four, Madison Prep intends to move one or both of its schools into one or more permanent facilities that can appropriately handle the school's growth to 820 students.
 Ideally, Madison Prep would have two separate school buildings on a common campus.
 One building would serve girls; the other, boys.
-There would also be another facility attaching both schools that would have multipurpose gymnasium/performing arts stage, cafeteria, computer labs, art rooms, music room, etc. Madison Prep will reach its maximum enrollment in 2018-19, when it adds its first 12th grade class.
+There would also be another facility attaching both schools that would have a multipurpose gymnasium/performing arts stage, cafeteria, computer labs, art rooms, music room, etc.

+Madison Prep will reach its maximum enrollment in 2018-19, when it adds its first 12th grade class.

-In its first year of operation (2012-13), Madison Prep has budgeted \$9/square foot per student and projects to spend approximately \$18,900 per month to lease a facility.
-In its fifth year, Madison Prep projects to spend as much \$61,500 per month on lease or mortgage payments.
+In its first year of operation (2012-13), Madison Prep has budgeted \$6/square foot per student and projects to spend approximately \$12,600 per month to lease a facility.
+In its fifth year, assuming both schools have moved into separate facilities, Madison Prep projects to spend as much \$82,852 per month on lease or mortgage payments.
 Annual facilities savings will be used to secure a long-term facility for the school, and upgrades to the temporary facility, as needed.